*It should be noted that we did next to no research and aren’t even sure what “Paleo” means.

 - Drink nothing but whiskey

 Eventually, the fad diet industry was winnowed down and consolidated so that only one fad at a time was allowed.
-To convince you of a diet’s scientific basis, diet rules were written by and named after “doctors.”
+To convince you of the diet’s scientific basis, the diet rules were written by and named after “doctors.”
 The Atkins diet.
 The Frankenstein diet.
 The Seuss diet.
 When people wised up to this (“Says here his medical degree is in huksterology”) diet names were made broader and impossible to prove.
 The Mediterranean diet.
 The Icelandic diet.
 The French Revolution diet, the Diet of Eternal Stench.

-Paleo Diet: The Easy Way
+Diet: The Easy Way

 This method is about mind over matter.
 Or maybe delusion over reality.
 Or sine over cosine.
 We’re not sure.
 We just like things not to be lonely.